-threatmatch
+threatmatch-sectors

-threatmatch namespace available in JSON format at this location.
+threatmatch-sectors namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.

-The ThreatMatch Sectors, Incident types, Malware types and Alert types are applicable for any ThreatMatch instances and should be used for all CIISI and TIBER Projects.
+The ThreatMatch Sector types are applicable for any ThreatMatch instances and should be used for all CIISI and TIBER Projects.